rjacobsen2012/laravel-jwt-impersonate/readme.md

 # Laravel JWT Impersonate

-**DISCLAIMER:** This is a fork of [lab404/laravel-impersonate](https://github.com/404labfr/laravel-impersonate) patched to work with JWTAuth in a REST API application.
-I'll Always recommend you to use the original component.
+**DISCLAIMER:** This is a project meant to fit the needs of a private company.
+This means this repository will not focus on flexibe open-source driven development, rather it will be changed and altered as the company sees fit.

 **Laravel Impersonate** makes it easy to **authenticate as your users**.
 Add a simple **trait** to your **user model** and impersonate as one of your users in one click.